MarinaLazaridou/Interactive-map-for-BRC-s-virtual-giftshop/README.md

 It also includes functions for the events and style of the features.

 There are comments for all the functions.
-The colour of the features can change from the "color: " and "fillColor: " options in the index.js file, while the background colour is set in the style.css.
+The colour of the features can be changed from the "color: " and "fillColor: " options in the index.js file, while the background colour is set in the style.css.